 Note: If the pieces are loose, you can use a little bit of hot glue to stick them together.
-(After all, a little bit of hot glue is a girl’s best friend! )
+(After all, a little bit of hot glue is an elf’s best friend!)

 - Now you star ornament is done.

-- To make sure I don’t cut into the star, I always cut away from the star’s center.
+- To make sure you don’t cut into the star, always cut away from the star’s center.